byterubpay/byterub-site/_posts/2016-06-05-logs-for-the-kovri-dev-meeting-held-on-2016-06-05.md

 **\<fluffypony>** nothing from my side
 **\<meeting-bot> [anonimal]** 2. fluffypony, last meeting we talked about website content,
 **\<meeting-bot> [anonimal]** I sent a draft.
 Status?
-**\<fluffypony>** I have a content dump from anonimal - I've started with a page to the Monero site, and hope to have it PR'd by next weekend
+**\<fluffypony>** I have a content dump from anonimal - I've started with a page to the ByteRub site, and hope to have it PR'd by next weekend
 **\<fluffypony>** I go to Berlin on Tue and then back to Amsterdam on Wed, and then back to Johannesburg on Thur, so there will be plenty of bored-in-the-plane opportunities to work on it
 **\<meeting-bot> [anonimal]** Ok, I hope to get a chance to review anything because what I sent really was a 'dump' ;)
 **\<fluffypony>** oh yeah definitely, plus you can always PR changes to the site, we merge everything there :-P